I wrote a post about what you as a weaver can make to give as gifts. Check it out HERE.

 Save some time when making your next scarf!
 Adding a fringe twister to your studio makes finishing off your scarf ends simple and fun.
 You can use this instead of manually twisting your fringe by hand.

-If you’re looking for a scarf pattern to use this with then I have a free download for you!
+If you are looking for a scarf pattern to use this with then I have a free download for you!

-If you’re like me then your yarn balls and cones are always rolling across your floor when using your warping board.
+If you are like me then your yarn balls and cones are always rolling across your floor when using your warping board.
 This yarn holder rotates along with the cone in order to help keep it in place.
-Keeping your yarn in place makes it so it doesn’t pick up dust and fur from your studio floor!
+Keeping your yarn in place makes it so it does not pick up dust and fur from your studio floor!

 Not that you have dust or dog fur on your floor.